Blueberry crisp crumble with an oat and coconut oil topping. Healthy and fruity dessert that’s gluten-free and vegan with no added refined sugar!

 - pinch of salt

-In a small bowl, combine oats, coconut oil, flour, honey or maple syrup, vanilla, cinnamon and salt.
+- In a small bowl, combine oats, coconut oil, flour, maple syrup, vanilla, cinnamon and salt.